drduh/YubiKey-Guide/README.md

 gpg> save
 ```

-By default, the last identity added will be the primary user ID.
-Use `primary` to change that.
+By default, the last identity added will be the primary user ID - use `primary` to change that.

 # Verify